qsb-dev/quantum-space-buddies/README.md

 ## Help / Discuss development / Whatever

-[Join the Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9), we have a nice `#mod-support` channel for any mod help, and a other channels to discuss modding!
+[Join the Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9), we have a nice `#qsb-bugs-and-questions` channel for support, and other channels to discuss modding!